 - A tablespoon of finely chopped parsley (optional)

-- 6 tablespoons of breadcrumbs – enough to cover the surface of your baking dish.
+- 6 tablespoons of breadcrumbs – enough to cover the surface of your gratin dish.
 Either leftover white or brown bread or a mixture is fine

 - Salt and freshly ground black pepper